 |Available for||Adults and children over age 6||Adults and children over age 6||Adults||Adults|

 Vedolizumab may be an option if other treatments such as steroids or immunosuppressants haven’t helped your condition.
-It may also be an option if infliximab, adalimumab or golimumab (anti-TNF drugs) haven’t worked for you.
+This and ustekinumab may also be an option if infliximab, adalimumab or golimumab (anti-TNF drugs) haven’t worked for you, have stopped working or side effects have been difficult to manage.

 They work in different ways: